BIMTECH PGDM Admissions 2026

 Data analysis and comparison

-Data charts: Combination of charts like bar graphs and line graphs
+Data charts: A combination of charts, like bar graphs and line graphs

 Caselets